abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 - on demo day, all participants are super-busy with "their" demo and have no time to join others
 - the whole demo session extends too much.

 Only meeting lovers should go for SAFe.
 Just kidding.
 If your business or your system architecture forces you to integrate all teams for the release, then SAFe probably has a point.
 However, you should step back and think whether these are actually impediments for a true agile team.
-Examples might be:
+Examples of reasons might be:

-- Release of a group of teams has to be synchronized for commercial reasons: regulations / approvals in the medical, automotive or aerospace industry, payable release upgrades for dektop software
+- Release of a group of teams has to be synchronized for commercial reasons: regulations / approvals in the medical, automotive or aerospace industry, payable release upgrades for desktop software
 - You have a monolithical architecture which can only be released together
 - Acceptance test and/or deployment is manual, costly, time consuming.
 The cost of releasing prohibits a high release frequency.

 Fix whatever is in your power to fix, as these impediments will hold you back from faster time to market.
+But don't wait until you have fixed everything - [Implementation of agile can also be done incrementally](/scrum/2009/04/23/introducing-scrum-ideas-for-a-process-backlog).

 ## What I don't like about LeSS